Neil-Frye/Neil-Frye.github.io/_pages/about.md

 <div class="content-row">
   <!-- Left Column -->
   <div class="main-left">
-    <p>My name is Neil Frye, and I'm a technology leader with a true passion for building things in tech.
-I have a wonderful family, and when I'm not working, I love to snowboard and golf.</p>
+    <p>I’m Neil Frye, a technology leader with a passion for transforming big ideas into practical, impactful solutions.
+I specialize in professional services, AI, and data analytics—helping businesses harness innovation to achieve real results.
+When I’m away from the office, you’ll often find me on the slopes snowboarding, out on the golf course, or spending quality time with my family.</p>

     <h3>Areas of Expertise</h3>
     <ul>